buddylasta/no-more-mediocre/notes.md

 - [Making gradient text with tailwind](https://daily-dev-tips.com/posts/making-gradient-text-with-tailwind-css/)

 ## To Do
-- Turn B in corner into BTCPay Server or modal for donations
+- Create categories for workouts